Civil Rights Act of 1957: Legacy

-Although the Act's passage seemed to indicate a growing federal commitment to the cause of civil rights, the legislation was limited.
+Although the Act's passage seemed to indicate a growing federal commitment to the cause of civil rights, its effect was limited.
 Alterations to the bill made the Act difficult to enforce; by 1960, black voting had increased by only 3%.
 Its passage showed varying degrees of willingness to support civil rights.
 The Act restricted itself to protecting participation in federal elections.

 Martin Luther King Jr., then 28, was a developing leader in the Civil Rights Movement and spoke out against white supremacists.
-Segregationists had burned black churches, which were centers of education and organizing for voter registration, and physically attacked black activists, including women.
+Segregationists had burned black churches, which were centers of education and organizing for voter registration, and physically attacked black activists.
 King sent a telegram to Eisenhower to make a speech to the South and asked him to use "the weight of your great office to point out to the people of the South the moral nature of the problem".
 Eisenhower responded, "I don't know what another speech would do about the thing right now."

-Disappointed, King sent another telegram to Eisenhower stating that the latter's comments were "a profound disappointment to the millions of Americans of goodwill, north and south, who earnestly are looking to you for leadership and guidance in this period of inevitable social change".
-He tried to set up a meeting with the President but was given a two-hour meeting with Vice President Richard Nixon.
-It is reported that Nixon was impressed with King and told Eisenhower that he might enjoy meeting King later.
+Disappointed, King sent another telegram to Eisenhower stating that the president's comments were "a profound disappointment to the millions of Americans of goodwill, north and south, who earnestly are looking to you for leadership and guidance in this period of inevitable social change".
+He tried to set up a meeting with the president but was given a two-hour meeting with Vice President Richard Nixon.
+It was reported that Nixon was impressed with King and told Eisenhower that he might enjoy meeting King later.